genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ### generateDao

-Import GenerateDao from '/snippet/_generate_DAO.md'
+import GenerateDao from '/snippet/_generate_DAO.md'

 <GenerateDao />

 After running this, you have the DAOs (i.e. data repos) automatically generated from the tables and available to be imported in your code.

 ## 3. Add business logic
-We have a table; now we want to be able to see its content and create new entries.
+We have a table; now we want to be able to see its contents and create new entries.

 ### Data Server